Hon-Wong/VoRA/README.md

 }
 ```

-Also, if you want to your own data, simply follow the step to format.
+Also, if you want to use your own data, simply follow the step to format.

 ## Training